 Moore's cinematography on Wild by Law helped it earn an Academy Award Nomination in the Documentary Feature category in 1992.
 Moore received a Primetime Emmy Award nomination for Outstanding Individual Achievement in Cinematography for his work on the Ken Burns' series Baseball in 1995.
 He received another Primetime Emmy Award nomination in August, 2000 for his cinematography work on Ric Burns' American Experience series New York.
 Most recently, his cinematography on the Nebraska ETV/American Experience program Monkey Trial helped it earn a George Foster Peabody Award for 2002.

 In addition to pursuing his film production career, Moore served as a full-time visiting faculty member of the Electronic Media and Film Department at Towson University during the fall of 2004 and spring of 2005.
-Since the fall of 2004, he has also served as an adjunct faculty member in the Video Department at the Maryland Institute College of Art (MICA).
+Since the fall of 2004, he has also served as a faculty member in the Video Department at the Maryland Institute College of Art (MICA).